The open-source sunbather code: modeling escaping planetary atmospheres and their transit spectra: Introduction

 Here, we aim to address this need and present \texttt{sunbather}\footnote{ \url{www.github.com/dlinssen/sunbather}}, an open-source code to model the structure and transit spectra of escaping exoplanet atmospheres.
-The code couples \texttt{p-winds} to the detailed NLTE photoionization code \texttt{Cloudy} \citep{ferland_cloudy_1998, ferland_2017_2017, chatzikos_2023_2023}.
-This enables the calculation of arbitrary composition atmospheres and any currently known spectral line tracing escape \citep{linssen_expanding_2023}.
+The code couples \texttt{p-winds} to the detailed nonlocal thermodynamic equilibrium (NLTE) photoionization code \texttt{Cloudy} \citep{ferland_cloudy_1998, ferland_2017_2017, chatzikos_2023_2023}.
+This enables the calculation of atmospheres of arbitrary composition and of any currently known spectral line tracing escape \citep{linssen_expanding_2023}.
 Starting from the isothermal Parker wind as produced by \texttt{p-winds}, \texttt{sunbather} calculates a more realistic nonisothermal temperature profile, which can have important consequences for the predicted transit spectrum.
-As we showed in \citet{linssen_constraining_2022}, the nonisothermal profile can additionally be used to restrain the model parameter space and yield more stringent mass-loss rate constraints.
+As shown in \citet{linssen_constraining_2022}, the nonisothermal profile can additionally be used to restrain the model parameter space and yield more stringent mass-loss-rate constraints.

 This paper is organized as follows.
-In Sect. \ref{sec:code} we describe the theory behind the model, and explain how it is implemented in three main Python modules.
-In Sect. \ref{sec:metallicity}, we use \texttt{sunbather} for a theoretical study on the effects of a high metallicity on the upper atmospheric structure and transit signatures of a sub-Neptune planet.
-In Sect. \ref{sec:constraining}, we demonstrate how \texttt{sunbather} can be used to constrain mass-loss rates from spectral line observations.
-In Sect. \ref{sec:summary}, we summarize.
-A reproduction package for all of the results of this manuscript is available online\footnote{ Reproduction package will be uploaded after publication.}.
+In Sect. \ref{sec:code}, we describe the theory behind the model, and explain how it is implemented in three main Python modules.
+In Sect. \ref{sec:metallicity}, we use \texttt{sunbather} for a theoretical study of the effects of high metallicity on the upper atmospheric structure and transit signatures of a sub-Neptune planet.
+In Sect. \ref{sec:constraining}, we demonstrate how \texttt{sunbather} can be used to constrain mass-loss rates from spectral-line observations.
+In Sect. \ref{sec:summary}, we summarize our findings.
+A reproduction package for all of the results of this manuscript is available online\footnote{ \url{https://doi.org/10.5281/zenodo.11202780}}.